Commitment + Clinical Leadership = Better Outcomes

 Adjust Devices to Meet Their Needs

-Many seniors may need their computer or phone to be adjusted in order to meet their needs.
+Many seniors may need their computer or phone to be adjusted to meet their needs.

 For example, if your loved one struggles with their vision, there is a way to make the text bigger on the screen.
 You can also set up a device to read text out loud.